javasteve99/prototyping-skeleton/README.md

 **Work in progress.
 Don't use.**

 A skeleton for protyping applications for user testing.
 Runs easily on a Mac set up to serve sites on a local network from the default Apache web server and PHP install.
 Follow [this guide](https://discussions.apple.com/docs/DOC-3083) to get set up.
-It uses Sass for CSS and uses Grunt to compile Sass, combine and minify JS, and optimize images.
+It uses Sass for faster CSS, jQuery for easier JavaScript, and Grunt to compile assets.
+It also uses [TaffyDB](http://www.taffydb.com/) to mimic simple database features using JSON.

 ## Install Sass